sarrietav-dev/braindump/content/main notes/How to Define a Bounded Context.md

     - A large project would benefit from having several smaller, specialized bounded contexts.
 - Do not split closely related functionalities.
 - Concepts that change together should be kept together.
+- It's essential to observe business workflows, team interactions, and terminology use when defining bounded contexts.

 # References

 [[Learning Domain Driven Design]]